MinecraftU/mcu-curriculum/sequence_2/section_5.md

 *Note: Tools equipped to turtles will not wear out and turtles themselves are indestructible (unless you break them yourself).
 This makes them one of the safest ways to utilize diamond tools, not to mention the time they will save you.

-Like any robot, turtles recquire fuel.
+Like any robot, turtles require fuel.
 They can get energy from anything that would work in a furnace as well as other more advanced options we'll get to later.
 Different types of fuel will yield different _fuel counts_ which is the number of blocks the turtle can move with that amount of fuel.
 For example, coal will give the turtle 80 fuel, so the turtle can now move 80 blocks.

 1. Add some dancing turtles
   1. Open your inventory and search for ```turtle```